-In order to be eligible to participate in the Indiana Comprehensive Local Environmental Action Network (CLEAN) Community Challenge, applicants must develop and implement a Quality of Life Plan and select five environmental goals to work on over the course of the three-year CLEAN Community Challenge term.
+In order to be eligible to participate in the Indiana Comprehensive Local Environmental Action Network (CLEAN) Community Challenge, applicants must select four environmental goals to work on over the course of the four-year CLEAN Community Challenge term.
 The program is designed to be flexible and allow local governments choose activities that fit their community goals.
 The CLEAN Community Challenge program manager is available every step of the way to guide applicants through the process by providing document templates, facilitating stakeholder meetings, and coordinating technical assistance when necessary.

 The CLEAN Community Challenge Membership Checklist [PDF] outlines the activities that are necessary to achieve CLEAN Community Challenge membership.

 There is no fee to participate in the Indiana CLEAN Community Challenge.
 Meeting the requirements of the program will involve employee time during the planning, development, and implementation phases, but participants will receive free assistance during each step of the process.

 The Indiana CLEAN Community Challenge is open to all local governments, including cities, towns, and counties, in the state of Indiana.
 For the purpose of the Indiana CLEAN Community Challenge, local government is defined as an organized governing entity authorized by the state of Indiana's constitution and statutes, and is established to provide general government and municipal services for a defined area.
 Private entities that provide municipal services under contract are excluded from the local government definition.